skagrawal/Udacity--SDC-ND---term-1/CarND-CloneDrivingBehavior-P3/readme.md

 ```python

 ```
-I have used help from different Udacity students on Slack channel and there Medium posts for this project.
-I also referred Nvidia architecture for thid problem.
+Thanks - I have used help from different Udacity students on Slack channel and through Medium posts for this project.
+I also referred Nvidia architecture for this problem.